saadpeter026-source/Adaptive-Cruise-Control-PID/Results_and_Verification.md

-# 3 scenarios Tests in an ACC system
+# 3 Scenarios Tests in an ACC system

 ## Results and Discussion
 In this final section, we will discuss three types of scenarios in an ACC system and test it to ensure that the system is functioning properly.